Do You Have an IRS Payroll Tax Debt?

 FAQs on IRS Payroll Tax Debt

-You should let the Revenue Officer know that you will be working to answer the IRS questions through a professional.
-If you don’t yet have an IRS tax expert working on your case, retain one as soon as possible after receiving notice — it is very important not to miss deadlines when it comes to unpaid IRS employment tax withholdings.
+You should let the Revenue Officer know that you’ll be working to answer the IRS questions through a professional.
+If you don’t yet have an IRS tax expert working on your case, retain one as soon as possible after receiving notice — it’s essential not to miss deadlines for unpaid IRS employment tax withholdings.

 The IRS describes Revenue Officers as “civil enforcement employees who work cases that involve an amount owed by a taxpayer or a delinquent tax return.
 Their role involves education, investigation, and when necessary, appropriate enforcement.”
 This definition is accurate but fails to convey how Revenue Officers execute their roles in practice.